jwisbell/lbti_fizeau/README.md

 Note that Fizeau lucky image includes large amounts of data.
 10s or 100s of thousands of raw images make up a raw data set.
 An example observing night from April 2024 contains 45 GB of raw images.
 LIZARD produces approximately 15 GB of intermediate and final products during data processing.

+## Raw Data Format

+Raw data (in the form of _.fits) files can be either uncompressed or compressed (e.g., _.fits.gz).
+The latter takes up less space on your hard-drive but takes significantly longer to process because it must be uncompressed in the background. **If you plan on repeatedly reducing data (for, e.g., testing purposes), I suggest uncompressing the fits files first!**

 ## Usage

 ### TLDR